jhucompilers/fall2022/assign/assign01.md

 ```

 Note that there is no inherently correct or incorrect form for the AST
-corresponding to a particular input.
-You should arrange the code in the
+corresponding to a particular input, other than representing the
+semantic properties of the input (such as order of evaluation)
-parser to construct an AST that
+correctly.
+You should arrange the code in the parser to construct an AST that

 1. Embodies the essential information about the input that wil be
    needed for interpretation, and